ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 web-56c74df886-gpf9c   1/1     Running   0          15m
 web-56c74df886-m27zq   1/1     Running   0          18s
 ```
 7. Didn't we delete that pod?
 We did!
 Notice, the pod name you deleted is no longer in the list.
-Instead, k8s replaced it with a new pod so our deployment remained consistent.
+Instead, k8s replaced it with a new pod so our Deployment remained consistent.

 ## Entering into the pod

-We can tell from the `kubectl` output that the pods that make up our Deployment are running, but we be sure they are functioning correctly?
+We can tell from the `kubectl` output that the pods that make up our Deployment are running, but how can we be sure they're functioning correctly?
 One way is to access them via a *remote shell*.
 For traditional servers, this would be something like ssh.
-For Kubernetes, however, we can login to individual pods using `kubectl exec`.
+For Kubernetes, however, we can log in to individual pods using `kubectl exec`.

 1. First, list the pods running on our cluster:
 ```shell